Tjejtrampet

-Tjejtrampet was an annual road bicycle racing event which, as the name tells, was only for female participants.
-The events were held in Sweden by lagte May between 1990-2009.
+Tjejtrampet was an annual road bicycle racing event which, as the name tells (“tjej” being Swedish for “girl”), was only for female participants.
+The events were held in Sweden by late May between 1990-2009.
 The race was held for first time on 13 May 1990 and was won by Marianne Berglund.

 In 2006, the competitions were moved from Stockholm to Västerås.